MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 ### Separate schema
 By default, [!INCLUDE[navnow_md](includes/navnow_md.md)] uses a *separate schema* data model.
 The separate schema has the following important characteristics:

--  A database contains business data for one tenant only.
-In a multitenant deployment, you have a separate database for each tenant.
+-  A tenant is a database that stores business data for one or more companies.
+The database contains business data for one tenant only.
+This means that in a multitenant deployment, you have a separate database for each tenant.
 -  In the database, companies have their own set of tables for storing business entity data, such as the Item, Customer, and Invoice tables (see figure 1).

 ![Separate schema](media/separateschema2companies.png "Separate schema")